 “For two years I was confined to my bed almost 24/7… it was hard being stuck in my room, when I just wanted to go out like everyone else to see my friends.”

-Jason received a Youngcare At Home Care Grant to upgrade his electric wheelchair, now he can get back to living the young life he enjoys.
+Jason received a Youngcare At Home Care Grant to upgrade his electric wheelchair, now he can get back to living the young life he deserves.

 Jason was just like any other 30-year-old; independent, very social, and loved spending time with his friends and family.